Arizona Sales Tax & Audit Guide

 Protest Rights and Audit Finding Confirmation

-Taxpayers who disagree with an audit's findings have 45 days from the receipt date of the proposed assessment to file an appeal.
+Taxpayers who disagree with an audit's findings have 45 days from the receipt date of the proposed assessment to file an appeal with the Office of Administrative Hearings.
+See the Arizona Taxpayer Bill of Rights for added details on your appeal rights and process involving TPT.

-- The appeal form is provided with the proposed assessment, and a timely protest must be filed in writing.
+- The appeal form is provided with the proposed assessment, and a timely protest made in writing.

 - The appeal must state why the assessment, the tax, interest, and/or penalties are incorrect.

-- A protest/appeal must be done within 45 days of the Proposed Assessment Issuance
+- You only have 45 days from the date of the Proposed Assessment Issuance to appeal.

-If the informal hearing does not resolve the issues, the case proceeds to a formal hearing.
-During the hearing the taxpayer, or its representative, presents its case and the Department of Revenue presents its case.
-The Hearing Officer, who also happens to be a member of the Arizona Department of Revenue, hears each side and renders a written decision on the case.
+The case proceeds to a formal hearing if you cannot resolve the matter during the informal review.
+During the hearing, the taxpayer, or its representative, presents its case to the ADOR.
+The Hearing Officer, who also happens to be a member of the Arizona Department of Revenue, will then provide a written decision on the case.

-If you miss the 45 days, in some cases, you may have additional time to pay the tax and file a refund claim.
+If you miss the 45 days, you may have additional time to pay the tax and file a refund claim in some cases.

 If you have received a Proposed Assessment and haven't talked to someone experienced in Arizona State and Local tax, now is the time.
-Do it before these deadlines are missed.
+Do it before missing key deadlines.

 If you cannot resolve the Arizona sales and use tax dispute through the protest/appeal process, the Arizona Department of Revenue will issue a Final Decision.